QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 A good counter-example is Japan, where tipping is seen as an insult, but customer service is, apparently, amazing.

-The normal causes of strong work performance equally apply to customer-facing roles, namely the motivation gained from having pride in your work.
+The normal causes of strong work performance should equally apply to customer-facing roles, namely the motivation gained from having pride in your work.

 In any workplace, everyone is required to perform well, and tips have nothing to do with it.

 Any percentage amount strongly relates to the price of the food, and weakly to the quality of the service.
 Why should carrying lobster from the kitchen be more worthy than carrying pasta?

-Finally, tipping is discriminatory against the relative poor, if you truly believe customer service is in proportion to the size of the expected tip.
-This can encourage discrimination in service delivery against customers believed to be poor tippers

 #### A strong culture of tipping is harmful to waiters